Tom Lohr has eaten a hot dog at all 30 MLB ballparks and is the author of "Gone to the Dogs: In Search of the Best Ballpark Hot Dog."

-Are You Ready For More Baseball?
+Are You Ready for More Baseball?

 Major League Baseball commissioner Rob Manfred has made no secret of his affinity for expanding MLB from 30 to 32 or more teams.
 The adage that a rising tide lifts all boats is a mantra to keep in mind when considering expansion.
 The more teams there are, the broader the appeal, especially for fans that live in a geographical baseball desert.

 When talking about foreign markets, there is an affluence factor.
 Any fan will tell you that going to an MLB game isn't cheap.
 For most of us, we can manage it a few times a year.
-In the United States the median annual household income is $45,000, in Mexico it is $10,000.
-If Mexico City acquires a team, and retains average MLB ticket prices, the huge population of the area does not necessary translate into fans that can afford to attend a game.
+In the United States, the median annual household income is $45,000, while in Mexico, it is $10,000.
+If Mexico City acquires a team and retains average MLB ticket prices, the huge population of the area does not necessarily translate into fans that can afford to attend a game.
 Those are the big two considerations.

-The Sure Single
+1. The Sure Single

 Slapping a ball over the infield's head just short of the outfield is the quintessential hit in baseball: the single.
 While not as dramatic as a multi-bag hit, it is the main building block of a win.
 Get a single, get on base, and things will happen.
 The same can be said for baseball expansion.
-The two surest cities that has been on everyone's lips when talking adding teams are Montreal and Charlotte.
+The two surest cities that have been on everyone's lips when talking adding teams are Montreal and Charlotte.

 Montreal has proven that it can host a team successfully, as it did before the 1994 strike and stadium issues caused the team to relocate to Washington D.C..
-As of now, Canada only has on team, situated in Toronto.
+As of now, Canada only has one team, situated in Toronto.
 Nearly 50% of Canadians watched at least one Blue Jays postseason play the last time Toronto was in the playoffs.
 That is a fanbase worth catering to.

 Charlotte is among the top ten populous cities in the US that does not have an MLB franchise.
-Considering that they have little problem supporting an NFL team (as least for now), and noticing the glaring hole of MLB territorial coverage in the Carolinas on the map, Charlotte is the front runner for a team inside our borders.
+Considering that they have little problem supporting an NFL team (at least for now), and noticing the glaring hole of MLB territorial coverage in the Carolinas on the map, Charlotte is the front runner for a team inside our borders.

-Stretched For Extra Bases
+2. Stretched for Extra Bases

 Turning on the momentum as a player rounds the bases for a double or triple is exciting, but it takes some risk.
 So would be the case for adding four teams.
 It's a stretch and would not even out the leagues as well as just two teams.
 But there is a huge gap in teams in the western United States.
 This plan, in addition to the previous two teams, help address the dearth of baseball in the west as well an expanding international play.

 Las Vegas is the best western venue to gamble (pun intended) on an MLB expansion team.
-It has a population that equals other cities the support a team, like Pittsburgh, Cleveland and a few others.
+It has a population that equals other cities that support a team, like Pittsburgh, Cleveland and a few others.
 Plus, unlike many franchise towns, Las Vegas has a huge tourist industry that pulls in millions of visitors per year.
 Eventually, visitors will get tired of all of the shows on the strip and look for other live entertainment; enter the Las Vegas baseball team.
 It also adds a non-gambling entertainment option for tourists.

 Portland had been on the MLB radar for some time.
-Portland has a similar TV market size as St Louis, and had supported an NBA team since 1970.
+Portland has a similar TV market size as St Louis and had supported an NBA team since 1970.
 There have been rumors of Oakland moving there for years, but the A's getting a new ballpark and Portland an expansion franchise is a much better idea.
 A team there also helps fill the gap between the northern California teams and Seattle.

-The Grand Slam
+3. The Grand Slam

 If we are talking expansion, why not swing for the fences.
 Six teams are certainly better than two or four.
 This option stresses international expansion, thereby making baseball a true world sport.
 While this plan is the most ambitious, all great plans are.